Lifesaver Jerrycan 20000UF review

 We store the Lifesaver jerrycan inside the vehicle, preventing theft.
 But we also have a Front Runner jerrycan on the back of the vehicle, which we use to fill up our drinking bottles when driving.
 We often use the Lifesaver jerrycan to filter water from the river and use it to fill up the Front Runner jerrycan on the outside, which is more easily accessible.

 It does take quite some time, but isn’t bothersome when stationary in one place.
-To fill up our Front Runner with the Lifesaver jerrycan it takes about one hour and some pumping action in between.
-That's with the carbon block installed, which reduces the water flow coming out.
+To fill up our Front Runner with the Lifesaver jerrycan it takes about 30-45 minutes and some pumping action in between.
+That’s with the carbon block installed, which reduces the water flow coming out.
 We often fill the Front Runner jerrycan when having a coffee and breakfast.
+We use a hose to prevent any spillage of water.

 For the Land Rover Defender people that are reading this: it will fit in the Front Runner jerrycan holder that mounts to the side of the vehicle.
 But the holder needs a small adjustment to make the pumping unit of the Lifesaver fit.
 Pretty easy and it will work well.
 Only downside is that the holder doesn’t cover the filter unit of the jerrycan, so if thieves are around it’s a bit of a risk.